arcology-network/parallel-kitties/README.md

 ## **2. Easy Start**

-If you are only interested in trying Arcology testnet out without diving into specific technical details, [then please check this document out for an easier start.](./parallel-kitties-test-scripts.md)
+If you are only interested in trying Arcology testnet out without diving into specific technical details, [then please check this document out for an easy start.](./parallel-kitties-test-scripts.md)

 ## 3. Tests